bethgrace5/game/README.md

     *  There must be at least 7 objects, or segmentation fault is thrown
 *  TODO:
     *  put usage instructions on level editor

+### Collaborators
+* Bethany Armitage
+* Chad Danner
+* Ted Pascua
+* Brian Singenstrew

+### Game Description
+Paralax side scroller developed using mainly C/C++ with OpenGL game graphics.
+Adventure through the harware of a computer cleansing it of malicious viruses.